 In plain terms: It’s the nervousness or fear that comes up when asking for better pay feels like risking rejection or disapproval from someone who controls your career.

-For women engineers and product managers, this can manifest as a paralyzing fear of the “no,” or the anticipation of subtle social penalties that research shows women disproportionately face when they negotiate.
+For women engineers and product managers, this can manifest as a paralyzing fear of the “no,” or the anticipation of subtle social penalties that women in my practice consistently report facing when they negotiate.
 It’s a complex interplay of personal history and systemic bias.
 The anxiety feels deeply personal, but it occurs within a professional context shaped by gendered expectations and power dynamics.

 Recognizing comp negotiation anxiety as a distinct psychological and somatic experience allows for more compassionate and effective support.
 It’s why therapy for women in tech often focuses on unpacking these attachment patterns alongside building negotiation confidence.